Digits88/github-api-tools/README.md

 * `-csv <file>`: the name of the CSV file that provides the information for the script to run.
 See below for the format.
 Note that `-csvfile <file>` is another name for this option.
 * `-reposcol <num>`: the number of the column that provides the name of the repositories to create; if not specfied, the script will search for columns with the names: 'repos', 'repo', 'repository', and 'repositories'.
-* `-descscol <num>`: the number of the column that provides the descriptions of the repositories to create; if not specfied, the script will search for columns with the names: 'desc', 'descs', 'description', 'descriptions'.
+* `-descscol <num>`: the number of the column that provides the descriptions of the repositories or teams to create; if not specfied, the script will search for columns with the names: 'desc', 'descs', 'description', 'descriptions'.
+The script either creates teams or repos, but not both; thus, the description is used for whichever is being created.
 * `-userscol <num>`: the number of the column that provides the github userids for managing the teams; if not specfied, the script will search for columns with the names: 'user', 'users', 'username', 'usernames'.
 * `-teamscol <num>`: the number of the column that provides the names of the teams to manage; if not specfied, the script will search for columns with the names: 'team', 'teams'.